-Code Red: Auckland Hospital reaches highest ever patients numbers
+Code Red: Auckland Hospital reaches highest ever patient numbers

 Speaking to the Herald last night, Claire said the occupancy figures were unprecedented, but "thanks to our planning and the efforts of our people we were able to safely manage the high numbers of patients".

-"The public can be assured that if they or their loved ones need immediate hospital-based attention, we have the plans in place to provide a high standard of care," Claire said.
+"The public can be assured that if they or their loved ones need immediate hospital-based attention, we have the plans in place to provide a high standard of care.

+"If it's a serious or life-threatening emergency, don't hesitate to go to the emergency department or call 111."

 Association of Salaried Medical Specialists executive director Ian Powell said the surge in presentations was largely due to increased demand for public hospitals and more people becoming acutely unwell.

-"I don't feel confident that this Government is addressing this issue, particularly when it comes to severe workforce shortages," Powell said.
+"I don't feel confident that this Government is addressing this issue, particularly when it comes to severe workforce shortages."

 Health Minister David Clark said nine years of underfunding wouldn't be fixed right away.
 But the record $2.8 billion increase in operating funding for DHBs and $1.7b for new and upgraded hospitals in the May Budget shows "we're getting on with the job of putting things right".